openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Signature Verification

-To verify an ML-DSA + ECDSA signature the following sequence of operations has to be performed:
+To verify an ML-DSA+ECDSA signature the following sequence of operations has to be performed:

  1. Verify the ECDSA signature with `ECDSA.Verify()` from {{ecdsa-signature}}

  2. Verify the ML-DSA signature with `ML-DSA.Verify()` from {{mldsa-signature}}

-As specified in {{composite-signatures}} an implementation MUST validate both signatures, i.e. ECDSA and ML-DSA, successfully to state that a composite ML-DSA + ECC signature is valid.
+As specified in {{composite-signatures}} an implementation MUST validate both signatures, i.e. ECDSA and ML-DSA, successfully to state that a composite ML-DSA+ECDSA signature is valid.

 ## Packet Specifications

 ### Signature Packet (Tag 2) {#ecc-mldsa-sig-packet}

-The composite ML-DSA + ECC schemes MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The composite ML-DSA+ECDSA schemes MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh].

-The algorithm-specific v6 signature parameters for ML-DSA + ECDSA signatures consist of:
+The algorithm-specific v6 signature parameters for ML-DSA+ECDSA signatures consist of:

  - A fixed-length octet string of the big-endian encoded ECDSA value `R`, whose length depends on the algorithm ID as specified in {{tab-ecdsa-artifacts}}.